 - Contractor name and contact information (if applicable)

-- Business or property name and installation address
+- Business/account holder name and installation address

 - Installation and purchase dates (if different)

 - Total installed cost (itemized by each piece of qualifying equipment)

 - Proof of payment or payment terms (balance due of zero, financing terms or paid-in-full stamp)

 My equipment/product is not listed on the online application system but it meets all Nicor Gas Energy Efficiency Program requirements.
 Can I still apply for a rebate?

 If your equipment/product meets all rebate requirements, but it is not listed in the drop-down menu on the online application system or in our qualified products list, you may be eligible for a rebate.
 You must apply for your rebate using a paper application.
 Please submit a copy of the manufacturer specification sheet with your rebate application to the rebate submission address listed on the application.

 When are applications due?